AnimeshSrivastav/react-next-utils/README.md

 ```
 - `ref` - ref to a div
 - `functionCall` -> the function which needs to be called
-- `shouldLoad` - parameter which decided how long the lazy loading whould continue.
+- `shouldLoad` - parameter which decided how long the lazy loading will continue.
 ---

 ## Installation